velartrill/velartrill.github.io/orig/conspirators.md

 "I… suppose not."

 "Down here."
 He tugs my arm, and we turn right towards a flight of stairs down into the Underground.
-The little voice in the back of my head pipes up again and I rummage in my purse for my passbook -- my *real* fake one, not my government-issue fake one that's almost certainly being tracked -- to make sure it's stamped with this moon's rail passes.
+The little voice in the back of my head pipes up again and I rummage in my purse for my passbook -- my *real* fake one, not my government-issue fake one that's almost certainly being tracked -- to reassure myself it's stamped with this moon's rail passes.
 With stakes this high, getting caught out on a *fare evasion charge* would be the height of all irony.

-But the stamps are there all right, up in the corner next to a ration debit, and I breathe a quiet sigh of relief as I slip it back into my purse.
+But the stamps are there all right, up in the corner next to a filled-up ration debit, and I breathe a quiet sigh of relief as I slip it back into my purse.
 "Which line?"
 I ask Lena, and he points.

 "The Circulator.
 We're just a couple stops northbound."

-Highmarket Station is one of the main changeover points in the network, and it's about as busy as train stations get.
+Highmarket Station is one of the main changeover points in the network, and it's about as busy as train stations get, not just on market days.
 Something like six different companies serve the platforms here.
 There's an arrival near every minute, and occasionally an express comes barreling through towards the outer boroughs or Shrike's Corner.
 As we near the northbound platform, the noise rises and rises, a din of screeching wheels, raised voices, and motors -- none of the snorts, whinnies, and endless whuffling of _şue phin,_ horse, and _pien şai_ that I grew so accustomed to from the streetcars of my homeworld, where you'd think nobody'd ever heard of galvanics or steam engines.
 Say what you will about the Duchess, but she runs a tight ship.

 I gravitate towards the far corner, finding an empty bench I can survey the whole platform from, and Lena follows my cue, sitting down next to me, and putting an arm around my shoulders.